NathanDunning/Visualising-Transport-Networks/M2_Architecture/project_architecture.md

 - The access of the application requires users to log in with a validated account.

-- The efficiency and accuracy of the application depends upon the quality and amount of the data.
+- The efficiency and accuracy of the application depend upon the quality and amount of the data.

 - The application response time depends on the amount of data and the processing of the data in the API backend interface.

-- The financial support and additional data are required, there is a dependency on support from third party, most likely course coordinator and Beca.
+- The financial and additional data are required, there is a dependency on support from third party, most likely course coordinator and Beca.

-- The transport and demographic data will be loaded manually and time to load depends on the amount of data.
+- The transport and demographic data will be load manually and time depends on the amount of data.

-- The application needs to run on a web browser.
+- The application needs to run on a browser.

 - Mouse and keyboard inputs are required for the navigation of the map and parameters settings.

-- Query from the users requires the server to establish a connection to the database, and return the result to the user terminal.
+- Query from the users requires the server to establishes a connection to the database, and return the result to the user terminal.

 ### 6.2 Acronyms and abbreviations